Silverlight Add-in extensibility

 UFT One Silverlight Add-in Extensibility enables you to develop support for testing third-party and custom Silverlight controls that are not supported out of the box by the UFT One Silverlight Add-in.

 If the test object class that UFT One uses to represent a control does not provide the operations and properties necessary to operate on your control, you can use Silverlight Add-in Extensibility to create a new test object class.

 You can then map the control to the new test object class, and design the test object class behavior using .NET programming.
-You can program how operations are performed on the control, how properties are retrieved, and more.
+You can program how operations are performed on the control and how properties are retrieved.